nasa/cumulus/docs/deployment/README.md

 ## Configure and deploy the `data-persistence-tf` root module

-**Reminder:** ElasticSearch is optional and can be disabled using `es: null` in your `config.yml`.

-These steps should be executed in the `data-persistence-tf` directory of the template deploy repo that was cloned above.
+These steps should be executed in the `data-persistence-tf` directory of the template deploy repo that was cloned previously.

 Create a `terraform.tf` file, substituting the appropriate values for `bucket`, `dynamodb_table`, and `<stack>`.
 This tells Terraform where to store its